amirkiarafiei/mcp-code-mode-example/docs/medium.md

 It's not a silver bullet—if you only have 3-4 tools total and they never chain, the traditional approach works fine.
 But as your toolkits grow and your use cases get more complex, code execution mode becomes increasingly attractive.

+## Is This Something Totally New ?

+Absolutely NOT!
+It is very similar to [CodeAct](https://arxiv.org/abs/2402.01030), an agent that plans and acts in code (python code) instead of natural language, which is different than conventional [ReAct](https://arxiv.org/abs/2210.03629) agent we are used to.
+The Hugging Face [smolagents](https://github.com/huggingface/smolagents) library already provides first-class support for this type of agents.

 ## Wrapping Up

 The shift from "tools as LLM-visible primitives" to "tools as discoverable code" is fundamentally about better context engineering.
 We're recognizing that: